robisim74/angular-library-starter/README.md

 and use global `ng.myLibrary` namespace.

 ### AoT compilation
-The library is compatible with _AoT compilation_.
+The library is compatible with _AoT & Ivy_.

 ## <a name="8"></a>8 What it is important to know
 1. `package.json`